When your head is a mess full of ideas, listen to “Where is my Mind” by the Pixies.

 There are endless possibilities when it comes to creating a mind map.
 You can use them for anything from project planning to brainstorming to note taking.
 The sky’s the limit!

 Why is mind mapping important for business?

 Planning and prioritizing the right ideas is key for the success of any business.
 Mind maps can help you do just that.
 Whether you’re a freelancer, startup founder or corporate employee, creating a mind map is a simple way to organize your thoughts and ideas — and figure out what matters most.

-Mind mapping can also help you come up with brand new ideas.
+Mind mapping as a brainstorming tool can also help you come up with brand new ideas.
 Ironically, you never know where the map may take you.
 You might just find your next big revenue-generating idea.
 By looking at the big picture, you can see how your ideas fit into a strategy for growth or innovation.

 4 reasons to use a mind map business plan